timothymcmackin/gitbook-plugin-page-toc/README.md

 If you have the `showByDefault` parameter set to `true` and you want to hide the TOC on a page, add a tag with the class "hideToc", like this: `<div class="showToc"></div>`.

+Tip: When I put `<div class="showToc"/>` on a line by itself, such as one the second line, just after the page title, Gitbook wraps the entire page within that div.
+This doesn't happen if I use the full tag, like this: `<div class="showToc"></div>`.
+However, it seems to be OK to use the closed tag at the end of another line, such as at the end of the H1 at the top of the page.

 The page-specific tags override the `showByDefault` parameter.

 ## Configuration